 Trust is an integral part of our lives.
 We trust teachers with our children, healthcare providers with our care, and local shops to give us a fair deal.
 In an era of “fake news,” divisiveness, and a global pandemic, people are craving—no, people are needing—brands, businesses, and employers they can trust—organizations, that are transparent, empathetic, and competent.
-Making the investment in trust can help your organization become one of these brands for your customers.

 But what is trust exactly?